 Software License Fees.
-The Company recognizes software license fee revenue in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification (the "Codification" or "ASC") 605-985, Revenue Recognition: Software (previous Generally Accepted Accounting Principle ("GAAP") reference was American Institute of Certified Public Accountants ("AICPA") Statement of Position ("SOP") 97-2, Software Revenue Recognition ("SOP 97-2"), SOP 98-9, Modification of SOP 97-2, Software Revenue Recognition ("SOP 98-9, Modification of SOP 97-2, Software Revenue Recognition ("SOP 98-9, Modification of SOP 97-2, Software Revenue Recognition ("SOP 98-9")), and ASC 605, Revenue Recognition, (previous GAAP reference was Securities and Exchange Commission ("SEC") Staff Accounting Bulletin ("SAB") 101, Revenue Recognition in Financial Statements, as codified by SAB 104, Revenue Recognition).
+The Company recognizes software license fee revenue in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification (the "Codification" or "ASC") 605-985, Revenue Recognition: Software (previous Generally Accepted Accounting Principle ("GAAP") reference was American Institute of Certified Public Accountants ("AICPA") Statement of Position ("SOP") 97-2, Software Revenue Recognition ("SOP 97-2"), SOP 98-9, Modification of SOP 97-2, Software Revenue Recognition With Respect to Certain Transactions ("SOP 98-9")), and ASC 605, Revenue Recognition, (previous GAAP reference was Securities and Exchange Commission ("SEC") Staff Accounting Bulletin ("SAB") 101, Revenue Recognition in Financial Statements, as codified by SAB 104, Revenue Recognition).
 For software license arrangements for which services rendered are not considered essential to the functionality of the software, the Company recognizes revenue upon delivery, provided (i) there is persuasive evidence of an arrangement, (ii) collection of the fee is considered probable and (iii) the fee is fixed or determinable.
-In most arrangements, vendor-specific objective evidence ("VSOE") of fair value does not exist for the license element; therefore, the Company uses the residual method under ASC 605-985 (SOP 98-9) to determine the amount of revenue to be allocated to the license element.
+In most arrangements, vendorspecific objective evidence ("VSOE") of fair value does not exist for the license element; therefore, the Company uses the residual method under ASC 605-985 (SOP 98-9) to determine the amount of revenue to be allocated to the license element.
 Under ASC 605-985 (SOP 98-9), the fair value of all undelivered elements, such as post contract customer support (maintenance or "PCS") or other products or services, is deferred and subsequently recognized as the products are delivered or the services are performed, with the residual difference between the total arrangement fee and revenues allocated to undelivered elements being allocated to the delivered element.